Information Hidden in Gradients of Regression with Target Noise: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We showed that injecting Gaussian noise of variance $O(n)$ into the targets makes the empirical gradient covariance a reliable estimator of the Hessian $\Sigma$, with non-asymptotic operator-norm guarantees.
 The method preserves gradient accuracy and enables applications such as preconditioning, adversarial risk estimation, and gradient-only optimisation without access to raw data.
-We also showed experimentally extensions to non-linear models.
+We also showed extensions to non-linear models experimentally.

 For future work, we highlight two directions.
 First, while our experiments show that target noise improves Hessian estimation in neural networks, its theoretical properties remain open.
-Second, we conjecture that the true batch size complexity for uniform convergence within radius $R$ around $w_0$ should scale as $n = \Omega(R^2/\epsilon)$, using only $k = \widetilde{\Omega}(d/\epsilon^2)$ batches.
-The latter conjecture would imply that the batch size required by Theorem~\ref{thm:main} can be reduced from $\widetilde{\Omega}(d^3/\epsilon^2)$ to $\widetilde{\Omega}(d/\epsilon)$, suggesting that the present dependencies arise from our proof techniques rather than from the problem's intrinsic statistical complexity.
+Second, while adding noise with large variance helps recover the Hessian, it also increases the variance of the gradients, thereby requiring more data as the noise level grows.
+This raises the question of whether there exists a way to perform post hoc variance reduction to largely undo the additional variance.